 You may have other risks depending on your specific health condition.
 Be sure to talk with your provider about any concerns you have before the procedure.

 Your healthcare provider will explain the procedure to you.
-Ask him or her any questions you have about the procedure.
+Ask them any questions you have about the procedure.